rajgark/rajgark.github.io/_posts/2021-06-27-constitution-photos.md

 Gulf of Mexico taken at Galveston.
 The original is pretty much the same, this one has a slightly lower exposure gradient on the bottom to bring out the crisp central waves and I'm experimenting with vignette and accentuating sunlight in images with little sunlight.

-{% include elements/figure.html image="https://lh3.googleusercontent.com/pw/AM-JKLXcyAqwMX6SK92yPJG-Kp-QSbbFZMbeyhbv17ktJYEqOp--6NCpDfpNgveOfJyca5BtrRd_1YjV0P5CvYA2qEyspf1wWwC6DSiRzgmnJMX5BH5zJWnxGEi_ZosOcwNfL0sScpiSJNS1p6IsZH4sCu1o=w861-h646-no?authuser=0" caption="A Visionary | 6 mm,  \(f\)/2.8,  1/250,  iPhone 8 Camera | September 2006" %}
+{% include elements/figure.html image="https://lh3.googleusercontent.com/pw/AM-JKLXcyAqwMX6SK92yPJG-Kp-QSbbFZMbeyhbv17ktJYEqOp--6NCpDfpNgveOfJyca5BtrRd_1YjV0P5CvYA2qEyspf1wWwC6DSiRzgmnJMX5BH5zJWnxGEi_ZosOcwNfL0sScpiSJNS1p6IsZH4sCu1o=w861-h646-no?authuser=0" caption="A Visionary | 6 mm,  \(f\)/2.8,  1/250,  Sony DSC-S90 | September 2006" %}

 I must have been 7 at this time in Mysore, India...
 I remember we went to this resort along with my dad's coworkers family.
 I took this on a Sony DSC-S90 Cybershot, probably the first camera that I became super familiar with - experimenting with all the settings and seeing how they affected the shot.